-Edublogs themes support custom menus which means you can customize your navigation menu.
+Edublogs themes support custom menus which means you can customize your navigation menu in the header area of your blog or add a custom menu widget to your sidebar.

 This allows you to easily:

-- Re-arrange, add, and remove items from the menu bar at the top of your blog
+- Re-arrange, add, and remove items from the main navigation area at the top of your blog

 - Change the order of pages

-- Add custom links to your navigation menu
+- Add custom links to your main navigation area

 - Create a custom menu for your sidebar